KevalGondaliya/arrimo-server/README.md

-# Getting Started with nodejs App
+# How to run Nodejs app

 need to run cmd: